AI-Hypercomputer/maxdiffusion/docs/dgx_spark.md

 ### Step2: Build the Image

-Open your terminal on the spark VM, navigate to the root directory of the maxdiffusion project, and run the build command:
+Open your terminal on DGX Spark, navigate to the root directory of the maxdiffusion project, and run the build command:

 ```bash
 docker build -f box.Dockerfile -t maxdiffusion-arm-gpu .
 ```

-This command will execute the steps in your Dockerfile, download the necessary layers, install all dependencies, and create a local Docker image named maxdiffusion-arm-gpu.
+This command will execute the steps in your Dockerfile, download the necessary layers, install all dependencies, and create a local Docker image named `maxdiffusion-arm-gpu`.
 The first build may take some time.
 Subsequent builds will be much faster if you only change the source code.

 ## Part 2: Running the Container for Image Generation